venkatpx/dcos-docs/1.9/usage/debugging/stuck-deployment/index.md

 # How Offer Matching Works

-DC/OS services or pods often fail to deploy because the resource offers from Mesos do not match or cannot match the resources the service or pod requests in the [Marathon application definition](/docs/1.9/usage/marathon/application-basics/).
-Below is an overview of the offer matching process.
+DC/OS services or pods may fail to deploy because the Mesos resource offers are unable to match the resources requests coming from the service or pods [Marathon application definitions](/docs/1.9/usage/marathon/application-basics/).

+Here is an overview of the offer matching process.

 1. You post a service or pod definition to Marathon either via the DC/OS CLI (`dcos marathon app add <my-service>.json`) or the DC/OS web interface.
-The service specifies resource requirements and/or placement constraints as well as the number of instances to launch.
+The app definition specifies resource requirements, placement constraints, and the number of instances to launch.

 1. Marathon adds the new service or pod to the launch queue.

 1. Every 5 seconds (by default), Mesos sends one offer per agent.

 1. For each resource offer, Marathon checks if there is a service or pod in the launch queue whose requirements all match the offer.
-If Marathon finds a service or pod whose requirements and constraints match the offer, Marathon will launch the service or pod.
+If Marathon finds a service or pod whose requirements match the offer, Marathon will launch the service or pod.

-1. If an offer never arrives that matches a service or pod's requirements and constraints, Marathon will not be able to launch the application.
+1. If a matching offer does not arrive that matches the requirements and constraints of a service or pod, Marathon is unable to launch the service or pod.

  **Note:** The required resources must all be available on a single host.